 Workout challenges are always a great way to push yourself to new limits.
 They can be an awesome way for you to diversify your training, test your strength, or even get the ball rolling if you’re new to exercise.
 There are tonnes of them out there, catering for everyone and anyone if you know where to look.
-We released a hardcore burpee workout challenge a little while ago, and we loved it so much, we’re back again with a new one!
+We released a hardcore burpee workout challenge a little while ago, and we loved it so much that we’re back again with a new one; The Push-Ups challenge!

 If you’re new to training or you don’t feel like you have too much upper body strength, then this is the one for you.
-Instead of doing the normal push up, there are a few different things that you can try to make it your own.
-You’ll be able to do a simple push up, for example, with your knees still on the floor and taking some of the weight off you.
+Instead of doing the normal push-up, there are a few different things that you can try to make your own.
+You’ll be able to do a simple push-up, for example, with your knees still on the floor and taking some of the weight off you.
 To spice it up, you can also try wall or incline push-ups too.
 Having your hands higher up means there’s less weight again, and it can be a good way to hit different areas of your upper body.
 Push-ups don’t have to be a nightmare exercise.

-Either way you decide to go about the challenge, there it should be easy to fit into your day somewhere.
-The full thing should take about 5 minutes a time, and you can choose the days too.
+Either way, you decide to go about the challenge; there, it should be easy to fit into your day somewhere.
+The full thing should take about 5 minutes at a time, and you can choose the days too.
 The guide we’ve set is just a good example to use to get the right amount of rest too.

 The challenge is a challenge, and that’s the bottom line.
-It is going to push your physical limits, and help you reach a whole new height of your training.
+It is going to push your physical limits and help you reach a whole new height in your training.
 If things get too much, don’t be scared to tone it down and go off the guide.
-Your fitness is your own, and any progress is good progress, this is just a general plan to get you moving in the right direction.
+Your fitness is your own, and any progress is good progress; this is just a general plan to get you moving in the right direction.
 Give yourself enough rest time, and if things start to hurt or feel uncomfortable, again, don’t worry about missing a day.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.